mbdevpl/version-query/README.rst

 But in such case, version can still be *predicted*, as described below.

-version prediction from git repository
+Version prediction from git repository
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In version prediction mode, first of all, a most recent version tag is found, as above.